Spring Grove Village, Cincinnati: History

 Historically known as both The Mill Creek Township Farm and Spring Grove, this canal and railroad town was incorporated in 1882, then annexed to the city of Cincinnati in November 1903.

 Railroad lines to the north from Cincinnati Union Terminal passed through the Winton Place station.

 For many years the neighborhood was known as Winton Place.
-In early 2007, the residents of Winton Place officially voted to change the name to Spring Grove Village.
-Spring Grove Cemetery and Arboretum is located within the neighborhood.
+In early 2007, the residents of Winton Place voted to change the name to Spring Grove Village.
+The neighborhood's community council attributed the name change to a desire to distinguish the neighborhood from nearby locations with similar names, such as Winton Woods, as well as to reflect the presence of Spring Grove Cemetery within the community.